-7.1 Are there processes in place to ensure that, when appropriate, partners and stakeholders have visibility into agency geospatial data management activities (e.g., collection, integration, maintenance, dissemination, and preservation)?
-(Select all that apply)
+7.1 Are processes in place to ensure that, when appropriate, partners and stakeholders have visibility into agency geospatial data management activities (e.g., collection, integration, maintenance, dissemination, and preservation)?

 • Yes.
-There are processes in place, but some mission areas do not have requirements for geospatial data management partnerships.
+There are processes in place for all agency mission areas.

-7.1. a If yes or partial to Question 7.1, which external partners and stakeholders are involved in data management activities?
+7.1.a If yes or partial to Question 7.1, which external partners and stakeholders are involved in data management activities?
 (Select all that apply)